Welcome to Prince of Peace!

-We strongly suggest per CDC guidelines that you wear a face mask when entering the Fellowship and Worship areas, including during the duration of the service.
+We strongly suggest per CDC guidelines that you wear a face mask when entering the Fellowship and Worship areas if unvaccinated, including during the duration of the service.

-If you do not feel comfortable coming to church at this time over concerns with the Pandemic, Pastor will be streaming the church service online via YouTube.
-The videos will also be posted on the church's Facebook page.
+If you do not feel comfortable coming to church at this time over concerns with the Pandemic, Pastor will be streaming the church service online via Facebook.

-Please observe the CDC guidelines for Social Distancing, keeping a 6 foot distance between yourself and other parishioners.
+Please observe the CDC guidelines for Social Distancing, keeping a 6 foot distance between yourself and other parishioners if unvaccinated.
 This will include seating within the Worship area, unless you are sitting with your household members.